coderRaj07/Terraform-Public-Private-Subnet-NAT-Gateway-modularise-/README.md

-Certainly!
-Here's a simplified README.md for your Terraform project:

----

 # Terraform AWS VPC Setup

 This Terraform project creates an Amazon Web Services (AWS) environment using modularized infrastructure components.
 It's designed to establish a Virtual Private Cloud (VPC) with both public and private subnets, allowing for secure and controlled network access for your services.